-PhD Rep and Postgraduate Student Committee
+PhD Rep and Student Committee

-The CSCI Student Committee has membership from both the CSCI and the Department of Haematology and consists of approx. 8-10 current postgraduate students.
+The CSCI Student Committee consists of approx. 8-10 current postgraduate students from across the Cambridge Stem Cell Institute.
 The role of Chair of the Committee, is performed by the current Student Representative (changes on a yearly basis).